Snow and Ice Response Plan

 If you are stranded on a well traveled road, wait for assistance from police or other emergency service providers.
 Raise the hood, turn on the dome light and flashers to make your vehicle more noticeable and attach a cloth to the antenna or windows.

-Cell phone owners who see stranded motorists can do them a favor by calling and reporting the exact location and description of the vehicle.
+Other drivers who see stranded motorists can do them a favor by using a cellphone to call and report the exact location and description of the vehicle.

 When you return home from a winter trip, wash your vehicle to remove dirt and road salt.
 A coat of wax will help protect the finish from the effects of salt.
 Lubricate door and trunk locks to prevent them from freezing.